 Both Gravity and Power BI are built on the Microsoft Power Platform, the two integrate seamlessly.
 This means that all the financial data stored within Gravity that you want to analyze can flow freely into the Power BI app.
 This eliminates time spent migrating data from one database to the next and allows your accounting team to focus on developing better insights for your business.

-Want to see how Microsoft Power BI and powerful accounting software can improve results for your business?
-Schedule a demo of Gravity today to learn how our innovative accounting solution can help spur growth for your company.
+Want to see how Microsoft Power BI and powerful multi-entity accounting software can improve results for your business?
+Schedule an online demo of Gravity today to learn how our innovative accounting solution can help spur growth for your company.

 Better.
 Smarter.
 Accounting.